adamtow/shortcut-app-framework/documentation.md

 ![Debug Preference and Alerts](https://atow.files.wordpress.com/2019/01/Debug-Preference-and-Debug-Alerts.png?w=1280)

 Use IF/EQUALS Debug True blocks when developing your application so you can inspect what is happening during complex portions of your code.
-You can also place a [specialty formatted comment](#comments) immediately below the IF block to you intend to remove this code prior to releasing your shortcut to the public.
+You can also place a [specialty formatted comment](#comments) immediately below the IF block if you intend to remove this code prior to releasing your shortcut to the public.

 ![Remove Debug Code Prior to Releasing Your Shortcut](https://atow.files.wordpress.com/2019/01/Remove-Debug-code-prior-to-ship.png?w=1280)